Passionate Teaching in the Research Environment: How to Create Meaningful Online Learning Experiences

 More than simply developing a strong pedagogical understanding, this program will also provide a broader introduction to the Center and its work in humanities education and outreach.
 These activities will aim to:

 - integrate the work of the internship to provide more access to on-going Center initiatives and workplace culture

 - identify a theme with strong cross-disciplinary opportunities that encourages advocacy and outreach at the school, university, and national level

-Once selected, students will work with NHC staff to finalize travel plans, complete all required paperwork, and prepare for the residency program.
+Once selected, students will work with NHC staff to complete all required paperwork and prepare for the residency program.
 Participants will also participate in a short welcome orientation video conference and receive a detailed syllabus.

 Next Steps and Timeline

-- April 10, 2020: University partners submit nominations for up to four current humanities PhD students for a position in the residency program.
+- May 4, 2020: University partners submit nominations for up to ten current humanities PhD students for a position in the residency program.